-Prosecutors seeking to recharge Actor Alec Baldwin in fatal shooting on movie set
+Prosecutors seeking to recharge actor Alec Baldwin in fatal shooting on movie set

 In March, “Rust” assistant director and safety coordinator David Halls pleaded no contest to a conviction for unsafe handling of a firearm and received a suspended sentence of six months of probation.
 He agreed to cooperate in the investigation of the shooting.

 The 2021 shooting resulted in a series of civil lawsuits centered on accusations that the defendants were lax with safety standards.
-The cases have including wrongful death claims filed by members of Hutchins’ family.
+The cases have included wrongful death claims filed by members of Hutchins’ family.
 Baldwin and other defendants have disputed accusations they were lax with safety standards.

+Associated Press writers Andrew Dalton in Los Angeles and Susan Montoya Bryan in Albuquerque, New Mexico, contributed to this report.